wonderlandpark/device-ui/README.md

 # Device-ui

-Forked Project from [marvelapp/devices.css](https://github.com/marvelapp/devices.css) for improving and maintaining
+Device UI is cloned of [marvelapp/devices.css](https://github.com/marvelapp/devices.css) for improving and maintaining

 ---